KankakeeCommunityCollege/foundation/_alumnis/jackie-montemayer.md

 **What is your role in your position?**

 I am a Respiratory Therapy Program Director and a Phi Theta Kappa advisor.
 I keep up with the reporting of our program to our accreditation body, CoARC.
 I instruct courses throughout the program, keep track of the budget, report our outcomes to the college, and get to collaborate with other health care program directors to provide a great experience for all students!
-For Phi Theta Kappa (PTK), I help facilitate meetings among PTK members, Encourage students to be involved and keep up with regional and leadership involvement opportunities.
+For Phi Theta Kappa (PTK), I help facilitate meetings among PTK members, encourage students to be involved and keep up with regional and leadership involvement opportunities.

 **What is the most rewarding part of your job?**